 Hispanic

-Raul Midón is a celebrated American singer-songwriter and guitarist, renowned for his remarkable contributions to the music industry.
-Both he and his twin brother lost their sight as infants due to insufficient eye protection while in an incubator.
+Raul Midón is a distinguished American singer-songwriter and guitarist, celebrated for his powerful vocals and innovative musical style.
+He and his twin brother both lost their sight as infants due to insufficient eye protection while in an incubator, an early challenge that shaped his inspiring journey.

-Midón's musical journey began at the age of four when his father introduced him to the drums.
-He later developed his guitar skills while attending a school for the blind, which paved the way for his dynamic career.
-His professional path started as a session singer for various Latin recording artists.
+Midón's passion for music ignited at age four when his father introduced him to the drums.
+Later, while attending a school for the blind, he mastered the guitar, which became his signature instrument and laid the foundation for his dynamic career.

-He also collaborated with producer and DJ Little Louie Vega, releasing tracks under the band name Elements of Life.
-Midón's remarkable talent caught the eye of legendary producer Arif Mardin, who went on to produce Midón's debut album, "State of Mind," in 2005.
+He initially made his mark as a session singer for prominent Latin recording artists and went on to collaborate with producer and DJ Little Louie Vega, releasing songs under the band Elements of Life.
+His exceptional talent attracted the attention of legendary producer Arif Mardin, who produced Midón's acclaimed debut album, "State of Mind," in 2005.

-Over the years, Midón has worked alongside renowned musicians such as Stevie Wonder, Jason Mraz, and Herbie Hancock.
-Among his acclaimed albums are "A World Within a World" (2007), "Synthesis" (2009), and "Don't Hesitate" (2014).
+Throughout his career, Midón has performed and recorded with celebrated musicians like Stevie Wonder, Jason Mraz, and Herbie Hancock.
+His discography includes highly praised albums such as "A World Within a World" (2007), "Synthesis" (2009), and "Don't Hesitate" (2014), each showcasing his versatility and artistry.

-His extensive body of work includes music featured in films, as well as Grammy nominations for his albums "Bad Ass and Blind" (2017) and "If You Really Want" (2018), the latter created in collaboration with the Metropole Orkest.
+Midón's influence extends beyond albums; his music has been featured in film soundtracks, and he has earned Grammy nominations for "Bad Ass and Blind" (2017) and "If You Really Want" (2018), the latter created with the renowned Metropole Orkest.

 DOB: